Going Home With Something Left: The Real Goal

 Take Real Breaks

 Not five minutes scrolling your phone in your toolbox.
 An actual break where you leave the bay, eat real food, and let your brain idle for 15 minutes.
-A study in the journal Cognition showed that brief diversions from a task can dramatically improve performance on that task — not because you learned anything during the break, but because you let the fatigued neural circuits recover.
+Brief diversions from a task can improve performance on that task — not because you learned anything during the break, but because you let the fatigued neural circuits recover.
 The tech who takes a real lunch break at noon isn't lazy.
 He's the one who still has cognitive capacity at 4pm when everyone else is running on fumes.

 Set a Shutdown Time for Your Brain